andresmr955/PythonFundametals/DJANGOCOURSE/Coffe_second_project/coffe_project/readme.md

 ./manage.py runserver
 ```

-Access the project by navigating to[GitHub Pages](http://127.0.0.1:8000 ) in your web browser.
+Access the project by navigating to [GitHub Pages](http://127.0.0.1:8000 ) in your web browser.

 ## Project Structure